voter id on Campus

 On top of that, college-aged young people who are not in college often get ignored by GOTV orgs altogether.

 The popular narrative that young people don't care, that they are apathetic or lazy or ignorant about politics is deeply untrue.
 Students are engaged, passionate, and active.
 They plan protests, build movements, and care deeply about the world and how it is being run.
-They want to vote, and Spread The Vote is going to making sure they can.
+They want to vote, and Spread The Vote and The Andrew Goodman Foundation are making sure they can.